The 'Jaws Effect'

 It is iconic... the music, the one-liners, the spectacular animatronic shark… It is challenging to find anyone on the planet that has not seen Jaws.
 Over 67 million people bought tickets at the box office in 1975 alone and the film remained on the list of highest grossing movies of all time for many years.
 Jaws created an iconic movie villain with just two musical notes, which projected the image of the great white shark deeply into the public consciousness...
 In an inaccurate and unrealistic manner.
-Today Jaws is 45 years old, but this warped perception is still remarkably difficult to shift.
+Today Jaws is more than four decades old, but this warped perception is still remarkably difficult to shift.
 So what effect do films like Jaws have on the public’s perception of real-life sharks?
 And will this 'Jaws Effect' ever wane?

 What is the Jaws Effect?

-The 'Jaws Effect' is a term coined by Dr Christopher Neff (a public policy professor at the University of Sydney), specifically to describe the enormous, detrimental impact that the movie Jaws had on the general public's opinion of sharks (Neff, 2015).
+The 'Jaws Effect' is a term coined by Dr Christopher Neff - a public policy professor at the University of Sydney - specifically to describe the enormous, detrimental impact that the movie Jaws had on the general public's opinion of sharks (Neff, 2015).

 The fear of sharks does predate Jaws, but the movie capitalised on this fear; catapulting sharks into a demonic role and spawning an endless stream of shark monster movies, that are still being made today.
 For a public with little knowledge about sharks, these films make these animals seem extremely dangerous and vindictive.
 Furthermore, they imply that hunting them is the only solution to protect people from sharks.
 This attitude, can mean that people are irrationally afraid of sharks and deaf to alternative scientific narratives (Neff, 2015).